chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 ## RPC Binding Considerations

-NFS version 4 servers are required to listen on TCP port 2049, and are not required to register with an rpcbind service {{RFC7530}}.
+NFS version 4 servers are required to listen on TCP port 2049 and are not required to register with an rpcbind service {{RFC7530}}.
-Therefore, an NFS version 4 server supporting RPC-over-RDMA version 2 MUST use the alternative well-known port number for its RPC-over-RDMA service (see {{iana-cons}}; Clients SHOULD connect to this well-known port without consulting the RPC portmapper (as for NFS version 4 on TCP transports).
+Therefore, an NFS version 4 server supporting RPC-over-RDMA version 2 MUST use the alternative well-known port number for its RPC-over-RDMA service defined in {{iana-cons}}.

 ## NFS COMPOUND Requests